 If you don’t meet the conventional loan limits, even in higher-cost areas, you’ll need a non-conforming loan, such as a jumbo loan.
 Jumbo loans have slightly stricter underwriting guidelines because they offer loan amounts in the $1 million range or higher.

-You’ll need good qualifying factors to ensure your ability to qualify including:
+To qualify, you’ll need good qualifying factors to ensure your approval including:

 - High credit scores